adi3/auto_flipside_cracker/README.md

 + You can't win more than one shot glass through TSF's challenge, but it's fun to top leaderboards anyway :)

-+ If you're part of TSF and want to fix the security vunerability which enables this extension to work, contact me.
++ If you're part of TSF and want to fix the security vulnerability which enables this extension to work, contact me.